 Science education fosters the development of critical thinking skills in students by encouraging them to utilise evidence when assessing the role of science in society, particularly in its application to everyday life.
 Students acquire the ability to investigate, comprehend, and communicate about the physical, biological, and technological aspects of our world, including the processes that sustain life on Earth.

 Science is an ever-evolving, collaborative, and creative pursuit driven by our innate curiosity to comprehend our world, explore the unknown, unravel universal mysteries, make predictions, and solve problems.
 The objective of science is to explain a vast array of observations through a concise set of overarching principles.
 Scientific knowledge is subject to debate and is continuously refined, expanded, and revised as new evidence emerges.

-In Years 7-10, students will undertake units based on the key science areas of Biological, Chemical, Physical, Earth and Space Sciences.
-Underpinning this are the concepts of Human Endeavour and Science Enquiry.
+In Years 7-10, students engage in units based on the key science areas of Biological, Chemical, Physical, Earth and Space Sciences.

 “Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world.
 Science is the highest personification of the nation because that nation will remain the first which carries the furthest the works of thought and intelligence”